Modern Katana Use: From Martial Arts to Collectible Art

 Can I train with a sharp katana?

-Are anime swords real?
+Are anime swords functional or just decorative?

-What makes a katana high quality?
+What makes a katana high quality in 2025?

 Back to blog